It may not seem that long ago, but when we first started travelling just over one decade ago, we didn’t really use our mobile phones that much.

 Whilst inside the Nomad app we also decided to take a look at a few other packages to get a feel for what else is on offer.

-My home country is the United Kingdom and with my sim card provider I pay around £10 ($15) per month for a 5GB daily allowance with unlimited texts and minutes.
+My home country is the United Kingdom and with my sim card provider I pay around £10 ($15) per month for a 5GB monthly allowance with unlimited texts and minutes.
 Therefore I was quite impressed to note that the Nomad app was showing 30 days, 3GB plans for $9.99; again this is a data-only package though.

 Therefore whilst the Nomad offering for India was quite expensive, some of its packages are clearly much better value for money.
 So obviously it just depends on what deal Nomad can get with carriers in each country.